-Three days later, the U.S. dropped a second atomic bomb on Nagasaki, Japan, killing an estimated 40,000 people.
-The Japanese surrendered six days later, ending World War II.
-Above and Beyond (1952) depicted the World War II.
+Three days later, the United States dropped a second atomic bomb on Nagasaki, Japan, killing an estimated 40,000 people.
+The Japanese effectively surrendered six days later, with the official surrender documents being signed on September 2, 1945, bringing an end to World War II.

 Above and Beyond